prakhar1989/raytra/hw3/README.md

 RayTra
 ===

-Part II of Building a Raytracer by Prakhar Srivastav (ps2894).
+Part III of Building a Raytracer by Prakhar Srivastav (ps2894).

 ## Run